 Output, Optional: None.

 The target DNAI information indicates the target DNAI for the current PDU session or target DNAI for next PDU session.

+The Local Offloading Management allowed indicates that the target DNAI is allowed for Local Offloading Management (see details in clause 6.X.2 of TS 23.548 [74]).

 THIRD CHANGE